MileHacker Logo

 Travel Tip:

-Check ferry schedules and book tickets in advance, especially during peak season.
+Check ferry times and purchase tickets ahead of time, especially during peak season.
 Weather may alter ferry crossings, thus building flexibility into your itinerary serves well.

 Cultural Excursions